horacioleon/challenge-remote-access/Solution.md

 proxy_ssh@client-a_server-b.service

-Only root user on client-a can get access to the server-b using the RSA key, but all users can access to the HTTP service using http://localhost:8000 as endpoint.
+Only root user on client-a can get access to the server-a using the RSA key, but all users can access to the HTTP service using http://localhost:8000 as endpoint.

 Client side